BluVolpe/drum_kit/README.md

 ## Description
-A Drum Kit that plays sounds based on what keys are press on the clients keyboard.
+A Drum Kit that plays sounds based on what keys are pressed on the clients keyboard.
+Sounds can also be played on click with either mouse or phone.

 ## Table of Contents
 - [Installation](#installation)